Loneliness in Older Adults: Health Impacts & Solutions

 Understanding Loneliness in Older Adults

-Loneliness is more than simply being alone.
-It is a subjective experience of lacking meaningful social connection and belonging.
-In older adults, loneliness commonly arises due to:
+Loneliness affects an estimated 20-34% of older adults worldwide and is recognised by the World Health Organization as a significant public health concern.
+It is a subjective experience of lacking meaningful social connection and belonging, distinct from objective social isolation.
+In older adults, loneliness commonly arises due to multiple interacting factors:

 Consequences of Loneliness